 As well as our main Church project, we also support several other charities with smaller sums, collected after communion services at the church.

-The charities supported in 2013 were as given below.
+The charities we supported in 2013 are given below.
 Clicking on a title will open a new tab containing the web page of the relevant charity.

 December 2012 / January 2013: Willow Burn Hospice, Lanchester

 Willow Burn has provided palliative care in the community since 1989, operating out of a ward on the Maiden Law Hospital site.
 Initially a day hospice, Willow Burn now also provides in-patient beds.
 Their new project is to provide a new hospice whilst keeping the unique atmosphere of Willow Burn.
 In order to meet the increasing requirements, a new environment is needed, with a purpose-built facility

 This is a national charity for single homeless people.
 There are many ways in which Crisis aims to help these people, e.g., Crisis Skylight offers a variety of activities for homeless people and the general public; Crisis Christmas opens its doors in 7 centres across the UK over the Christmas period; the Crisis Supportive Housing model provides innovative solutions to homelessness while creating high quality, affordable homes for low-income essential workers, and formerly homeless adults; in addition to many other schemes.
 Crisis established its first Skylight Learning and Activity Centre outside London - in the North of England, at Newcastle upon Tyne.